|

 Profession and proof |

-of any sort.
-Every day makes its demands upon us for higher proofs rather than
+error of any sort.
+Every day makes its demands upon us for higher proofs rather

-professions of Christian power.
-These proofs consist solely in the destruction
+than professions of Christian power.
+These proofs consist solely in the

-of sin, sickness, and death by the power of Spirit, as Jesus destroyed them.
+destruction of sin, sickness, and death by the power of Spirit, as Jesus

-This is an element of progress, and progress is the law of God, whose law
+destroyed them.
+This is an element of progress, and progress is the law of God,

 |